xmtp/libxmtp/README.md

 This SDK is in **Developer Preview** status and ready for you to start building.

 However, we do **not** recommend using Developer Preview software in production apps.
-Software in this status:
+Software in this status may change based on feedback.

-- Is not formally supported
-- Will change without warning
-- May not be backward compatible
-- Has not undergone a formal security audit

 Specifically, this SDK is missing this functionality: